tobiasgraywrites/kaijudowiki/README.md

 # Kaijudo Wiki

-moving away from nloated, ad-infested MediaWiki to a solution that ideally anyone can contribute and fork.
+moving away from bloated, ad-infested MediaWiki farms to a solution that ideally anyone can contribute and fork.
 Will likely undergo several different attempts using both markdown files and the wiki features of github as we experiment.

 # License